Sifri Khatun

 Sifri Khatun (سفری خاتون) (سفری خاتون) was a Seljuk princess, daughter of sultan Alp Arslan (r.
-1063–1072), sister of Malik Shah (r.
+1063–1072), sister of Malik-Shah I (r.
 1072–1092) and the first wife of Abbasid caliph al-Muqtadi (r.
 1075–1094).

 Biography

-One of Alp Arslan's wives was Safariyya Khatun.
+One of Alp Arslan's wives in the Seljuk harem was Safariyya Khatun.
 She had a daughter, Sifri Khatun.
 Her mother, Safariyya died in Isfahan in 1073–4.

 Sifri Khatun in 1071–72, married Abbasid caliph Al-Muqtadi.
-In 1071–72 the grandfather of al-Muqtadi, Al-Qa'im sent his vazir Ibn Al-Jahir to ask her hand in marriage, to which demand the Sultan agreed.
-She married Abdallah ibn Muhammad (future Al-Muqtadi) and the marriage was consummated shortly after the marriage.
+In 1071–72, the grandfather of al-Muqtadi, Al-Qa'im, sent his vazir Ibn Al-Jahir to ask her hand in marriage, to which demand the Sultan agreed.
+She married Abdallah ibn Muhammad (future Al-Muqtadi) and the marriage was consummated shortly after.

-This marriage was politically important for the caliph because it gives him a power over Seljuk territories.
-As the ruling caliph was also related to ruling Seljuk sultan though marriage.
-However, Her father, Alp Arslan died shortly after her marriage in 1072 and her husband al-Muqtadi married another Seljuk princess decade later.
+This marriage was politically important for the caliph because it gave him power over the Seljuk territories.
+As the ruling caliph was also related to the ruling Seljuk sultan through marriage.
+However, her father, Alp Arslan, died shortly after her marriage in 1072, and her husband al-Muqtadi married another Seljuk princess a decade later.

 Al-Muqtadi's second wife was Mah-i Mulk Khatun, daughter of Sultan Malik-Shah I. In March 1082, Al-Muqtadi sent Abu Nasr ibn Jahir to Malik Shah in Isfahan to ask for her hand in marriage.
-Her father gave his consent and the marriage contract was concluded.
-She arrived Baghdad in March 1087.
-The marriage was consummated in May, 1087.
+Her father gave his consent, and the marriage contract was concluded.
+She arrived in Baghdad on March 1087.
+The marriage was consummated in May 1087, and she entered the Abbasid harem.
 She gave birth to Prince Ja'far on 31 January 1088.
-This second marriage also proved beneficial to al-Muqtadi political power as it made al-Muqtadi both the brother-in-law and son-in-law of Malik-Shah.
+This second marriage also proved beneficial to al-Muqtadi's political power as it made al-Muqtadi both the brother-in-law and son-in-law of Malik-Shah.

-Even though Sifri Khatun remained as the first wife of al-Muqtadi, she didn't remained influential as her niece Mah-i-Mulk Khatun because Mah-i-Mulk was the daughter of ruling sultan.
+Even though Sifri Khatun remained as the first wife of al-Muqtadi, she didn't remain influential, as her niece Mah-i-Mulk Khatun was the daughter of the ruling Seljuk sultan.